EuAndreh/cl-BSON/README.md

 ## TODO on documentation:
 + Add `"fork me on GitHub"` button to documentation
 + Add links to home in the documentation
-+ Add package docstrings to documentatiopn
++ Add package docstrings to documentation
 + Add (setf options) docstrings to documentation
 + Add method docstrings to documentation
-+ index.html page

 ## Dependencies
 This library depends on: